 A well-deserved day of rest where you will be able to wander through the city of Salta and explore the various museums and points of interest at your leisure.
 If you would prefer we could arrange a day of horse riding or one of our culinary experiences.
 Please ask for more details.

 Having made the journey up to the top of the Cuesta we carry on to the National park of “Los Cardones” along one of the many Inca roads in the area.
-Once we have passed through the park we will take a moment to appreciate the splendour of the” Nevado de Cachi” the snow-capped peak under which the small town of Cachi is situated.
+Once we have passed through the park we will take a moment to appreciate the splendor of the” Nevado de Cachi” the snow-capped peak under which the small town of Cachi is situated.

-Once in the town you will have the chance to explore around the old cobbled streets and the local church and museums and have lunch in one of the many little restaurants or cafes the town has to offer.
+Once in the town, you will have the chance to explore around the old cobbled streets and the local church and museums and have lunch in one of the many little restaurants or cafes the town has to offer.

-After a good breakfast you will have the opportunity to go for a trek in the surrounding hills after which we will make our way south through the spectacular Quebrada de las fletchas and soak up the amazing ridges and rock formations.
-Once we have explored the Quebrada we will move on through the small village of San Carlos on to the beautiful town of Cafayate.
+After a good breakfast, you will have the opportunity to go for a trek in the surrounding hills after which we will make our way south through the spectacular Quebrada de las fletchas and soak up the amazing ridges and rock formations.
+Once we have explored the Quebrada we will move on through the small village of San Carlos onto the beautiful town of Cafayate.

-Once we have you settled in your hotel you will be free to wonder around the plaza and explore the local church before enjoying a bottle of one of the excellent local wines with your dinner.
+Once we have you settled in your hotel you will be free to wander around the plaza and explore the local church before enjoying a bottle of one of the excellent local wines with your dinner.

-We will spend the afternoon making our way through the exceptionally colourful Quebrada de las Conchas stopping at all of the main areas of interest and making the most of the photographic opportunities along the way.
+We will spend the afternoon making our way through the exceptionally colorful Quebrada de las Conchas stopping at all of the main areas of interest and making the most of the photographic opportunities along the way.

-We will finish our tour back at your hotel or we can drop you off at the Airport for you to carry on your trip of a life time.
+We will finish our tour back at your hotel or we can drop you off at the Airport for you to carry on your trip of a lifetime.

-The above Itinerary is based on the 7 day trip which allows for lots of time to explore and a day of rest in Salta to break up the amount of time travelling.
+The above Itinerary is based on the 7-day trip which allows for lots of time to explore and a day of rest in Salta to break up the amount of time travelling.
 If you would like to forego the day of rest we can do the 6 days continually at no additional cost.
 Activities such as trekking and horse riding are not included in the price of the tour but if you would be interested we would be more than happy to arrange them for you.

 This trip may be done in less time but this would signify a longer time in transit and a little less time to explore.
-The price for the 6/7 day trip starts at US$500 per person (a 4/5 day option is available from US$350 per person) this price does not include food, accommodation or additional activities though we are more than happy to arrange accommodation and any additional activities you would like to do.
+The price for the 6/7 day trip starts at US$450 per person (a 4/5 day option is available from US$300 per person) this price does not include food, accommodation or additional activities though we are more than happy to arrange accommodation and any additional activities you would like to do.